PhoenixGreen/Cypherpunktimes-articles/CoinJoin.md

 ## CoinJoin Wallets

 CoinJoin is a Bitcoin-only protocol.
 The way the use of it differs depends on the wallet/mixer that you are using.
-Some of the most known privacy-focused Bitcoin wallets are Wasabi, Samourai, and Joinmarket.
-Let's go through some details concerning anonymity sets and fees for each one of them:
+Some of the most known privacy-focused Bitcoin wallets are Wasabi, Samourai.
+Let's go through some details concerning anonymity sets and fees for each of them:

 WabiSabi Wallet